why product training is critical to success

 According to a Salesforce study, 57% of customers have stopped buying from a company because a competitor provided a better experience.
 76% of customers also reported that it’s now easier than ever to take their business elsewhere—switching from brand to brand to find an experience that matches their expectations.
 And by 2020, 75% of business buyers expect companies to anticipate their needs and make relevant suggestions before they initiate contact.

-Delivering a great experience may have the biggest impact on whether or not they purchase from you.
-Which is only possible when your sales reps are knowledgeable about your product.
+Delivering a great experience may have the biggest impact on whether or not potential customers purchase from you.
+And you can only deliver a great experience when your sales reps are knowledgeable about your product.

-Set your sales team up for success.
-In Lucidchart, you can easily visualize and implement processes across your entire sales team to close bigger deals faster.
-Consider these ways you can use Lucidchart to help ramp your sales reps more effectively:
+Set your sales team up for success with Lucidchart.
+Easily visualize and implement processes across your entire sales team to close bigger deals faster.
+Here's how you can use Lucidchart to better equip your sales reps more effectively:

-• Lucidchart can help you visualize the difference between the company’s process with and without your product using current and future state diagrams.
+• Lucidchart can help you visualize the difference between the company’s process with and without your product using a current vs. future state flowchart.
 These diagrams will allow reps to practice giving demos.

 • Create centralized documentation so reps can refer back to the use cases and principles you train them on.
 It’s important to remember that giving reps the opportunity to reinforce what they’ve learned is a vital part of the ramping process.